vicdjy/chenderm.github.io/ADDNEWCSV.md

 * Ensure that the pathname is correct in common.js so that the right csv folder is searched
 * source, look in '/dv4l/csv/' so that it searches the right csv folder
 * when running locally '/csv/' is the correct path name

+### Trail Run
+* To practice entering a new database into DV4L there is test.csv in both cpanel and the github repo